2016 Race Details

 - Bring your bag to the Gear Check counter

-- Go to the Gear Check Pickup Area on W. Pender St near the Finish Line (between Bute and Burrard).
+- After you finish, continue along Pender in the runners compound to the Gear Check Pickup Area on W Pender St. (between Bute St. and Burrard St.)

 Here’s how it works:

-Your corral is assigned to you according to your Estimated Finish Time, which you were asked to provide as part of your registration process.
-(An Estimated Finish Time calculator is available here.)
+Your corral is assigned to you according to your estimated finish time, which you were asked to provide as part of your registration process.
+(An Estimated Finish Time calculator is available here.
+You must provide or update your estimated finish time by April 9, 2016)

 Once you are assigned to a corral you cannot switch to another.